orayew2002/goarm/README.md

 - ...

 and other things.
 It's really hard to do it every time and it's very annoying.
-So this project will help you to prevent routen
+So this project will help you to prevent routine

 ## Contributions